 - Ctrl.: The output signal for a port pin is selected by bit field PC in the associated register Px\IOCRy.
-Output O0 is selected by setting the respective bit field PC to 1x00B, output O1 is selected by 1x01B, etc.

-- Output signal OH is controlled by hardware.

-- Type: Indicates the pad type and its power supply domain (B, M).

-- St: Standard pad

-- Sp: Special pad e.g. XTALx
+Output O0 is selected by setting the respective bit field PC to 1x00B, output O1 is selected by 1x01B, etc. - Output signal OH is controlled by hardware. - Type: Indicates the pad type and its power supply domain (A, B, M, 1). - St: Standard pad - Sp: Special pad e.g. XTALx - DP: Double pad can be used as standard or high speed pad - In: Input only pad - PS: Power supply pad

-- DA: Digital IO and analog input

-- In: Input only pad

-- PS: Power supply pad

-Table 6 Pin Definitions and Functions
+Table 5 Pin Definitions and Functions